Spudwick/PiNet/README.md

 #### Configuring TLS
 Node-Red can be configured to use TLS.
 To enable this I followed instructions laid out by [Steves Internet Guide](http://www.steves-internet-guide.com/securing-node-red-ssl/) again.

 To start we must create the required TLS private key and certificate.
-These can be generated as before using the below.
-It is again worth noting that the **Common Name** field must match the **IP Address** or **Hostname** used to access the server.
+Node-Red requires `.pem` files which can be generated in a similar way as we have done before.
+A signing request is generated as below, noting again that the **Common Name** field must match the **IP Address** or **Hostname** used to access the server.
 ```
 $ openssl genrsa -out node-red-tls-key.pem 2048
 $ openssl req -new -sha256 -key node-red-tls-key.pem -out node-red-tls-csr.pem
 ```
-To create the signing request.
-Then sign it using the same CA generated whilst [configuring the Mosquitto Broker for TLS](#configuring-the-broker).
+We then sign it using the same CA generated whilst [configuring the Mosquitto Broker for TLS](#configuring-the-broker).
 ```
 $ openssl x509 -req -in node-red-tls-csr.pem -CA ca.crt -CAkey ca.key -CAcreateserial -out node-red-tls-CA-crt.pem -days 360
 ```
-I then copied the Key and Certificate files to a new folder under the *~/.node-red/* directory.
+The Key and Certificate files can then be copied into a new folder under the *~/.node-red/* directory.

 We then need to actually configure Node-Red to use TLS.
 This is done by modifying the Node-Red configuration file found at *~/.node-red/settings.js*.
 First we must uncomment the below code segments.